Continuing Education Activity

-Bronchioloalveolar carcinoma (BAC) is a variant of non-small cell lung cancer (NSCLC) that in recent years has received a new identity and nomenclature from the histology perspective.
+Bronchioloalveolar carcinoma (BAC) is a variant of non-small cell lung cancer (NSCLC) that, in recent years, has received a new identity and nomenclature from the histology perspective.
 The orphan among lung cancers has found a family, albeit with some newfound stepbrothers and sisters.
 The overhaul in the classification system of solitary adenocarcinomas has been driven by the purpose of identifying tumors that have an indolent clinical course and can be treated with a more conservative approach and a higher success rate.

 Until the previous decade, strict pathologic criteria defined a bronchioloalveolar carcinoma as a tumor arising from terminal bronchiolar and alveolar acinar epithelia with an absence of invasion through the alveolar basement membrane into the pulmonary parenchyma.
-A growing consensus has been to subclassify adenocarcinoma with radiologic features of ground-glass opacities, with no or minimal extrathoracic spread, and histology demonstrating a lepidic growth pattern, in presence or absence of associated minimally invasive or invasive disease.
+A growing consensus has been to subclassify adenocarcinoma with radiologic features of ground-glass opacities, with no or minimal extrathoracic spread, and histology demonstrating a lepidic growth pattern in the presence or absence of associated minimally invasive or invasive disease.
 The subgroup has been renamed adenocarcinoma with lepidic growth and classified into subtypes based on the extent of invasive disease.

 The earliest description of adenocarcinoma lung with peripheral pneumonic invasion can be traced to as early as 1876 by Malassez describing a multinodular pulmonary tumor as "cancer encephaloid du poumon."
 Subsequently, in 1903, Muser described a similar diffuse growth pattern in a pulmonary tumor.
 History waited another 57 years before Liebow coined the term " bronchioloalveolar carcinoma " in 1960.
-He used it to describe a well-differentiated form of adenocarcinoma which exhibits any of the three growth patterns: (1) Single nodular (2) multinodular, or (3) diffuse pneumonic pattern.
+He used it to describe a well-differentiated form of adenocarcinoma, which exhibits any of the three growth patterns: (1) Single nodular, (2) multinodular, or (3) diffuse pneumonic pattern.

 However, the pathologic criteria for bronchioloalveolar carcinoma remained somewhat nebulous.
 And as knowledge of radiology, histology, and immunophenotyping continued to evolve, the necessity to identify certain subtypes among the conglomerate of NSCLC with a more favorable prognosis and less invasive treatment became increasingly important.

 The Liebow definition held its stature until 2004 when the World Health Organization (WHO) publication on the tumors of the lung, pleura, thymus, and heart redefined bronchioloalveolar carcinoma as adenocarcinoma with a lepidic growth pattern along alveolar walls without stromal, vascular, or pleural invasion.
 They classified bronchioloalveolar carcinoma into (1) mucinous and (2) non-mucinous subtypes.
-In addition, they delineated a continuum as adenocarcinoma with both bronchioloalveolar carcinoma and invasive component and invasive adenocarcinoma with stromal invasion and reactive fibroblastic response.
+They delineated a continuum as adenocarcinoma with both bronchioloalveolar carcinoma and invasive component and invasive adenocarcinoma with stromal invasion and reactive fibroblastic response.

 The extent of the invasive component has been under intense scrutiny to identify the limits of a subtype that still portends a favorable prognosis or a scope of limited resection.
 A joint collaborative of the International Association for the study of Lung Cancer (IASLC), American thoracic society (ATS), and European Respiratory Society (ERS) introduced a revised classification of pulmonary adenocarcinoma.
 Among salient modifications was a revised identification of adenocarcinoma precursors as well as a semi-quantitative assessment of adenocarcinoma growth patterns.
 The classification has been validated worldwide as a stage-independent predictor of survival.